A brief history of the Brynmor Jones Library

 1939-1940

-During World War II,the already small staff decreased to only two and threat of bombing meant almost 32,000 (around half of the library) books were removed from the library for safe keeping.
-They were categorised with essential books staying in the Library and slightly less essential books were moved to the Arts College on campus.
-Books sent to the Arts College were marked with their categorisation - ‘b’ in their front cover, if you find this in any of these older books, then you know that it was moved to the Arts College in the 1940s.
+During World War II, the already small staff decreased to only two and the threat of bombing meant almost 32,000 books—around half of the library's stock—were removed from the library for safekeeping.
+They were categorised by how essential they were, with the most essential books staying in the Library and the less essential books moved to the Arts College on campus.
+Books sent to the Arts College were marked with a lowercase 'b' on their front cover (if you find this on any of the older books in the library today, then you know that it was moved to the Arts College in the 1940s).
 More valuable books were sent further afield to places such as Goodmanham, Holme-on-Spalding-Moor, and even Cambridge.

-These books, and the locations they were moved to, were meticulously detailed by the Librarian, Agnes Cuming, and returned in 1945.
+These books, and the locations they were moved to, were meticulously detailed by the Librarian, Agnes Cuming, and were returned to campus in 1945.

 Resource: U Lib/2/77 Dispersal of the Library 1941/2